rajivgangadharan/ai-for-field-engineers/solution-architecture.md

    then use the metadata for citations.
 Advanced citation extractions can also be done but it may be computationally intensive and may not add more value.

+## Deployment Architecture

+Once the development of the Data Management Layers - the data pipelines, the RAG pipeline which includes the vector store, the embedding generation and store services, the retrieval services  and the response generation is complete.
+We have to look at the final deployment architecture to production.

+### Front End

+1. For the initial versions using _streamlit_ and _gradio_ is sufficient.
+This will ensure rapid iteration and refinement from a end user perspective.
+2. Later versions will need working with UX professionals to ensure that the organization design language is adhered to.

+### The Service Layer

+This will include the services connected in a service mesh with integrated observability

+1. Every service which is exposed in the service layer will have apis (FastAPi) exposed.
+   Even driven architectures using kafka can also be used to increase decoupling between services and increase resilience.
+Some of the services which can be connected to an event backbone will be
+   a.
+Document Ingestion Services - Since documents can come into the store at any time
+   b.
+Embedding service and vector store updater services
+   c.
+Services which subscribe to MQTT messages from field devices
+      (UPS and Related edge components)
+      _Further analysis maybe required to identify which services quality for integration into an event driven backbone_
+2. The services will be packed in a container and pushed into a container registry, and then deployed into a kubernetes cluster.
+   - Isolation in the form of namespaces is requiried for better structure
+       a. *Ingestion* - Isolation of *data pipelines*
+       b. *Observability* stack (Prometheus, Grafana, Loki, Elastic Search etc.)
+       c. *RAG* components
+       d. *Ingress* (NGINX)
+       e. *Inference* - Depending on if the llm is local (Ollama) or cloud based
+       f.
+Presentation Services (UI)
+   - Stateful sets for Qdrant, MongoDB, Kafka